 7.3 Audits, Assessments and Corrective Actions

-Our supplier shall ensure that required corrective actions are taken in a timely manner and these activities are monitored and reported following the correct procedure, ensuring regulatory compliance whilst protecting privacy.
+Our suppliers shall ensure that required corrective actions are taken in a timely manner and these activities are monitored and reported following the correct procedure, ensuring regulatory compliance whilst protecting privacy.

 7.4 Communication and Worker Participation and Feedback

-Our supplier shall make clearly available their policies and procedures as well as clearly defined expectations and practices they expect their workers to follow.
-Workers shall receive adequate training to mean these requirements and be given the right to participate in and give feedback on practices and conditions covered.
+Our suppliers shall make clearly available their policies and procedures as well as clearly defined expectations and practices they expect their workers to follow.
+Workers shall receive adequate training to meet these requirements and be given the right to participate in and give feedback on practices and conditions covered.
 This shall be an ongoing progress of continuous feedback and improvement measure.

 7.5 Documentation and Records

-Our Supplier shall create and maintain relevant documentation to assure their compliance and conformity on all the matters discussed in this Supplier Code of Conduct.
+Our suppliers shall create and maintain relevant documentation to assure their compliance and conformity on all the matters discussed in this Code.
 This documentation shall be made available to HMD or external auditors working on behalf of ourselves or our customers.
 Appropriate measure shall be taken to protect privacy rights.

-Our supplier shall have adequate measures in place to set requirements and manage the compliance of their suppliers.
+Our suppliers shall have adequate measures in place to set requirements and manage the compliance of their own suppliers.
 The term supplier used in this section includes any company/person who, from HMD’s perspective, would be considered a sub-supplier such as vendors, subcontractors, service providers, partners, etc.

-Our supplier’s supplier base strategy and supplier base management systems must ensure subsuppliers conform with HMD’s supplier requirements (including labour and environmental aspects) as well as all applicable laws and regulations.
-Our supplier shall take these conformance aspects into consideration when choosing their suppliers and they shall have a structure by which they identify, evaluate and select suppliers.
+Supplier base management systems must ensure sub- suppliers conform with this Code as well as all applicable laws and regulations.
+Our suppliers shall take these conformance aspects into consideration when choosing their suppliers and they shall have a structure by which they identify, evaluate and select suppliers.

-Our supplier shall set environmental, labour (including health and safety, human rights and ethics) and management requirements on our sub-suppliers.
+Our supplier shall set environmental, labour (including health and safety, human rights and ethics) and management requirements on their sub-suppliers.
 This also includes aspects such as waste handling and recycling.
-In addition, sub-suppliers who are responsible for waste disposal shall be appropriately authorised and licenced to carry out these tasks and our supplier shall ensure this compliance.
+In addition, sub-suppliers who are responsible for waste disposal shall be appropriately authorised and licenced to carry out these tasks and our suppliers shall ensure this compliance.